History of professional wrestling: Boom periods: 1984–2001

 During the mid-1990s, the faltering WWF was being hindered by competing brands and nagging legal troubles.
 The largest troubles came from WCW, whose image changed when Eric Bischoff was appointed the Executive Vice President of WCW in late 1993.
 He signed former WWF stars and departed from WCW's previous focus on in-ring action in favor of the WWF's approach.
-WCW competed with WWF for fans in the Monday Night Wars; the wars began in 1995 when WCW started Monday Nitro, a show that ran directly against WWF's Monday Night Raw.
+WCW competed with WWF for fans in the Monday Night War; the war began in 1995 when WCW started Monday Nitro, a show that ran directly against WWF's Monday Night Raw.
 While starting fairly even, the war escalated in 1996 with the formation of the heel stable, the New World Order.
 They helped WCW gain the upper hand when they became the most powerful group in professional wrestling.
 WCW also came up with more legitimate, edgy storylines and characters over the WWF's cartoon style, and dominated the industry during the years 1996 to 1998.

 The WWF began to suffer immediately and started building new stars.
 WWF was forced to change itself to overcome its competition, remodeling its image in 1997 with added bloodshed, violence, and more profane, sexually lewd characters.
 This new "Attitude Era" quickly dominated the style and nature of wrestling to become far more teen-oriented than ever before, and made the WWF regain its status as wrestling's top company from 1998 to 2001.

 Away from the WWF and WCW, a new breed of professional wrestling was beginning.
 NWA Eastern Championship Wrestling renamed itself Extreme Championship Wrestling (ECW) and left the NWA.
 ECW adapted a hardcore style of wrestling, and it exposed the audience to levels of violence rarely seen in wrestling.
 The unorthodox style of moves, controversial storylines, and intense bloodthirst of ECW made it intensely popular among many wrestling fans in the 18- to 25-year-old demographic.
 Its intense fanbase, albeit a small constituency, reached near-cultism in the late 1990s and inspired the "hardcore style" in other wrestling promotions, chiefly WWF and WCW.